Swap-nil-2003/Quizzzeerrrrrr-Quiz-WebApp/README.md

 * After the end of each attempt your results will show up.

 # Technologies Used:
-HTML5, CSS3, CSS Media Queries, Javascript, DOM.
+HTML5, CSS3, CSS Media Queries,Javascript, DOM.

-# Link to Quiz App
+# Link to Quiz
 https://quizzzeerrrrrr-quiz-web-app.netlify.app